 Pay attention colleagues, because translation scams are on the order of the day.
 For that reason, today we offer five answers about this illegal practice in which we will describe what it is and how to detect it in order to avoid annoyances.
 Here are five answers about translation scams:

-- What is a translation scam?
 Nasty business.
-Certain undesirables from somewhere in the world — they tend to be from Nigeria or Palestine, who knows why — dedicate themselves to stealing the CVs of legitimate professionals, changing the contact information and — on occasion — the name and introducing themselves to translation agencies as top notch professionals.
+Certain undesirables from somewhere in the world — they tend to be from Nigeria or Palestine, who knows why — dedicate themselves to stealing the CVs of legitimate professionals.
+They change the contact information and even the name.
+Then they introduce themselves to translation agencies as top notch professionals.
 In some cases, we are talking about 100% identity theft, while in others it is more or less an illegal use of the credentials of real professionals.

 They affect freelancers as well as agencies, individual clients and other external agents.
 The work of the scammers lacks quality, as it is the product of Google Translate or some ultra-cheap freelancer whose work is not up to par.

-- How do translation scams work?
 The scammers take over the CVs of real translators, either downloading them directly from directories or passing themselves off as agencies or independent project managers, which helps them obtain the CVs and “legitimise” their distribution to third parties through abusive contracts.
 Afterwards, they proceed to change the personal information, — sometimes they don’t change the name of the translator, which constitutes identity theft — the contact information and begin a massive spam campaign directed at translation agencies or responding to real job offers.

-They usually specify their language pairs with the formula “English<>Catalan<>German” or any other formula that uses more than two languages and indicates that they carry out inverse translation; the attached CVs usually use several font types — due to copying and pasting from several CVs; the addresses collected in the CV are false, as well as their postal codes, telephone numbers or tax identification numbers; the information provided tends to be contradictory, especially in regard to the date of birth and years of experience.
+They usually specify their language pairs with the formula “English<>Catalan<>German” or any other formula that uses more than two languages and indicates that they carry out inverse translation.
+The attached CVs usually use several font types — due to copying and pasting from several CVs.
+The addresses collected in the CV are false, as well as their postal codes, telephone numbers or tax identification numbers; the information provided tends to be contradictory, especially in regard to the date of birth and years of experience.

 Many of these scammers pass themselves off as translation agencies or independent project managers to pull of the scam.
 There are several signs that any translator should keep in mind and be able to detect in order to avoid unnecessary annoyances.
 Above all, don’t trust anyone claiming to represent an agency that writes to you from a free e-mail address — Gmail, Outlook, Hotmail… And think twice when the e-mail is written in English even though you and the supposed company are both German.